ChristianSi/lytspel/README.md

 *Line files* (extension: .txt) have one entry per line; line breaks in entries are therefore not allowed.

-*CSV files* (extension: .csv) use a simple dialect of the widespread CSV format.
-They have one entry per line and a list of fields in each entry.
-Fields are separated by semicolons (not commas).
-Fields must not be surrounded by quotation marks.
-The first line is considered as header line and ignored.
-No escape syntax is supported, hence field values cannot contain semicolons or line breaks.
+*Key-value files* (extension: .txt) are line files where each line represents a key/value pair.
+Keys and values are separated by ':'; trailing comments introduced by '#' are stripped.
+No escape syntax is supported, hence keys cannot contain ':', values cannot contain '#', and neither can contain line breaks.

 ### Files in data Directory

-  * `cmudict-phonemes.csv`: CSV file containing a mapping from the phonemes used in cmudict (first field) to the corresponding Phonetic English phonemes (second field); further fields are ignored.
+  * `cmudict-phonemes.txt`: key-value file containing a mapping from the phonemes used in cmudict to the corresponding Phonetic English phonemes.
     Used by the `dictbuilder` program.
-  * `moby-phonemes.csv`: CSV file containing a mapping from the phonemes used in Moby (first field) to the corresponding Phonetic English phonemes (second field); further fields are ignored.
+  * `moby-phonemes.txt`: key-value file containing a mapping from the phonemes used in Moby to the corresponding Phonetic English phonemes.
 Used by the `dictbuilder` program.
   * `words-not-in-scowl.txt`: Line file containing words that aren't listed in SCOWL but should become part of the pronunciation dictionary.
 Used by the `dictbuilder` program.